tsemach/typescript-txjs/README.md

 ### more info can be found [here](https://rxjs.gitbook.io/rx-txjs/)

 ## What's New
+`version 0.3.0`
+Refactory of the routepoint code.
+New API is present for using C2C (Component-2-Component) communcation.
+Add support for routepoint publication and discovery services.

+You can use [typescript-publication]([typescript-publisher](https://github.com/tsemach/typescript-publisher)) as publication and discovery sevice.
+See below for more details.

+`version 0.2.21`
 1. Rx-TXJS is now supporting DAG Job, see tests/job/tx-job-execute-goto-simple.spec.ts for example.
 2. Adding short version of mountpoint subscription, see tests/mountpoint/tx-mountpoint-method.spec.ts for example.